mike111-droid/HWWireGuard-android/README.md

 This is an implementation of WireGuardHSM for Android using the WireGuardGoBackend.
 This is the staging branch to prevent pollution in the main branch.

+## Functionality
+The first version of HWWireGuard is also the most fundamental and straightforward to design.
+The idea is to use either the SmartCard-HSM or Android KeyStores to generate a PSK.
+By doing this, the PSK depends on a secret from a hardware device, and an attacker can only calculate it by either extracting the key or stealing the devices and forging the authentication.
+The calculated PSK needs to be the same for both communication peers.

 ## Structure
 The main new classes are in the *ui* package in the subfolder *hwwireguard*.
 Other changes that are necessary in the code iteself sould be marked by the tags:
 /\* Custom change begin \*/